-In addition such organisations may also use appropriately task trained certifying staff holding the privileges described in points MCAR-66.A.20(a)(1) and MCAR-66.A.20(a)(3)(ii) and qualified as category A in accordance with MCAR-66 and MCAR-145.A.35 to carry out minor scheduled line maintenance and simple defect rectification.
-The availability of such category A certifying staff shall not replace the need for MCAR-66 category B1, B2 certifying staff, as appropriate. to support the category A certifying staff.
-However, such MCAR-66 category B1 and B2 staff need not always be present at the line station during minor scheduled line maintenance or simple defect rectification.
+In addition such organisations may also use appropriately task trained certifying staff holding the privileges described in points MCAR-66.A.20(a)(1) and MCAR-66.A.20(a)(3)(ii) and qualified in accordance with MCAR-66 and MCAR-145.A.35 to carry out minor scheduled line maintenance and simple defect rectification.
+The availability of such certifying staff shall not replace the need for category B1, B2, B3 certifying staff, as appropriate.